-POLICY T4: New Business/Retail Developments To Provide Car Parking For Public Use
+POLICY T4: New Business/Retail Developments to Provide Car Parking for Public Use

-T4: Planning applications for retail/business premises within 400m of Standish crossroads, of greater than 200 square metres total floor area, will be supported only if they include parking provision meeting the requirements in Wigan Council's adopted Unitary Development Plan (prevailing car park standards) or subsequent revision, and this parking is available for public use for a period of at least three hours
+T4: Planning applications for retail/business premises within 400m of Standish crossroads, of greater than 200 square metres total floor area, will be supported only if they include parking provision meeting the requirements in Wigan Council's adopted Unitary Development Plan (prevailing car park standards) or subsequent revision.
+Developers will be encouraged to provide some of this parking for public use for short to medium stay parking.
+The number of parking spaces and length of time of parking will be subject to negotiation.

-POLICY T5: Car Parking In The Village Centre
+POLICY T5: Car Parking in the Village Centre